Next alumni meeting/continuing optometric education (COE): September 26/27 2026

 Ort:

-opti Messe München in der Halle C3.511A
+opti Messe München: Halle C3

 „KI kompakt – Crashkurs für Lehrkräfte und Lernende“